 How does UCSF Benioff Children's Hospital San Francisco measure CAUTIs?

-The hospital measures these infection rates according to the methods of the National Healthcare Safety Network (NHSN) of the U.S. Centers for Disease Control and Prevention (CDC).
-The rate is expressed as the number of infections per 1,000 urinary catheter days, or the number of days a patient has a urinary catheter in place.
+We measure these infection rates using the methods of the National Healthcare Safety Network (NHSN) of the Centers for Disease Control and Prevention.
+The rate is expressed as the number of infections per 1,000 urinary catheter days (the number of days a patient has a urinary catheter in place).

 Lower is better when comparing these infection rates.
 Individual hospital units compare their data with NHSN data.

-UCSF Benioff Children's Hospital San Francisco achieved a CAUTI rate of 0.42 CAUTI/1,000 urinary catheter days in fiscal year 2019.
+UCSF Benioff Children's Hospital San Francisco had a CAUTI rate of 0.88 CAUTI per 1,000 urinary catheter days in fiscal year 2022.

 Our goal is to have zero catheter-associated urinary tract infections in our hospital.